Global Health Service Partnership

 - In coordination with host country faculty, Volunteers primarily function as physician or nursing educators and also participate in direct clinical care as appropriate to their teaching roles.

-- Competitive applicants should be board eligible or board certified doctors in their core specialties, and nurses who have completed a BSN/MPH, MSN, NP, DNP, or Ph.D. and have a minimum of three years experience in a clinical specialty.
+- Competitive physician applicants should be board eligible or board certified doctors in their core specialties, and nurse applicants should have completed a BSN with an MPH, MSN, ARPN, DNP, PhD, or CNM and have a minimum of three years’ experience in a clinical specialty.

 *Please note, this timeline may change and will be updated as needed.